 There is no other way around it… it was and still is the most magical place in Europe for me (despite its mid-Atlantic location).
 While I had a blast on the Azores trip, there were a few things that I didn’t know prior to arriving there and that is why I have created a post to share these details and facts with you.
-These are 30 things to know before you visit the Azores.
+These are 30 things to know before you book your Azores vacation.

 This post will cover everything from what to know before you rent a car in Ponta Delgada to what foods are popular in the Azores.
 Please list any others you think I may have left out in the comments!
 I only visited Sao Miguel on my travels to the Azores and I hope to return next year to visit the other islands in the Azores.